Contact you local AFI to be considered for an ABFP contribution to supplement other f

 Non-Indigenous partners or shareholders

-Types of businesses not supported
+Types of businesses & activities not supported

 Businesses that are structured primarily for the benefit of ineligible persons will not be considered.